verymadjack/verymadjack/README.md

 - 👋 Hi, I’m @verymadjack
 - 👀 I’m interested in: money
-- 🌱 I’m currently learning: PHP
+- 🌱 I’m currently learning: PHP/Laravel/Symfony
 - 💞️ I’m looking to collaborate on:
 - 📫 How to reach me: verymadjacek@gmail.com